Runtime Values

 RootDir

-runtime parameter and append the rest of the directory in
+parameter and append the rest of the directory in the

 Calling from Checkboxes and Drop-Down Menus

-To call a runtime parameter in a stage or pipeline property that displays as a checkbox or drop-down menu, you first must convert the property to a text box.
+When calling a parameter from a property that displays as a checkbox or drop-down menu, the parameter must evaluate to a valid option for the property type:

 - Checkboxes